Eronixy/Eronixy/README.md

 # Hi, I'm Irron 👋

-**Computer Science Student at Polytechnic University of the Philippines Class of 2026**
+**💻 Computer Science Student at Polytechnic University of the Philippines Class of 2026**

 <div align="center">